DanielKehoe/learn-rails-copilot/10_Introduction.md

 It is written for Rails 7.0.
 Check the [list of Rails releases](https://rubyonrails.org/category/releases) to see if the book is up to date.

 In this book, you'll build a working web application so you'll gain hands-on experience.
 You'll use [GitHub Copilot](https://github.com/features/copilot) to help you learn.
 Copilot is an artificial intelligence assistant for programmers.
+I'll explian in the

 After explaining how to set up your local development environment with Copilot, the book dives into hands-on coding.
 If you're new to web development, I don't want you to get lost so I've written a companion book *Learn Ruby on Rails: First Steps* to give you the background that working developers (and many book authors) assume everyone knows.